Aelisya/Aelisya-Tweaker/README.md

 # Vivaldi Aelisya Tweaker
-Correct some default of vivaldi, and add some security.
+Correct some default of Vivaldi, and add some security.

 ## Report a bug ?
 Follow the template or the issue will be closed imediatly without reading !